 Tarantool is an integration of a Lua application server and a database management system.
 The DBMS was originally developed as an in-memory NoSQL DBMS, and later it was extended with a disk storage engine option.
 Tarantool's in-memory engine is lock-free.
 It uses cooperative multitasking to handle thousands of connections simultaneously.
-There is a fixed number of independent execution threads and they do not share states.
+There is a fixed number of independent execution threads and they do not share state.
 The disk-based storage engine also exploits the advantage of single-threaded requests and hence avoid unnecessary synchronization overhead.
 Tarantool also supports secondary indexes, asynchronous replication, and some SQL operations.

 Tarantool uses write ahead logging (WAL), thus checkpoints are necessary to limit the log file size.
 In the docs, checkpoints are mentioned as snapshots.
 Users can either force the DBMS to take a snapshot, or enable automatic creation of snapshot files.
 Users can control the number of snapshots stored and the snapshot interval.

 yield signals (yield can be either explicit or implicit, e.g., system calls).
 The transaction processor thread will execute all computer instructions until a yield, and then schedule a switch to another potentially ready fiber.
-This scheduling scheme is called **cooperative scheduling**.
+This scheduling scheme is called cooperative scheduling.
 It means that unless a running fiber deliberately yields control, it cannot be preempted by other fibers.
 Thus, a transaction's author has the responsibility not to write long-running computations without a yield.
 There is also a 'network thread' that parses and ships messages, and a write ahead logging thread.
 While this design limits the number of cores that a DBMS can use, it removes competition for the memory bus and ensures high scalability of memory access and network throughput.

-The basic data unit is a **tuple**, composed of fields.
+The basic data unit is a tuple, composed of fields.
 A tuple means a 'row' or 'record'.
 Tuples must have a primary index, and can have secondary indexes (can be non-unique).
 Fields are similar to regular 'record fields', except that (1) they can be composite structures, (2) they do not need to have names.
 Any tuple may have an arbitrary number of fields, and the fields may be of different types.
 Tuples are stored as MsgPack arrays.

 Tarantool is a NoSQL DBMS that do not support foreign keys.